ANNUAL CE MINDFULNESS RETREAT

 Once you register for the course, you will receive an email with instructions including course attendance, course materials, and requirements for earning the CE certificate.

-To ensure participants are ready and prepared for classes, enrollment will close on August 1, 2023 at 2 pm PT or when the maximum number of participants is reached.
+Enrollment will close on August 15, 2025 at 2 pm PT or when the maximum number of participants is reached.

 - Enrollment qualifications: VIN Foundation CE courses are open to veterinarians, veterinary students, and veterinary support staff